clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

    .. note::

       * `verify –-install` tells `swupd` to download and install
       * `–-path` specifies the root path of where the bundles are to be installed
       * `--manifest` specifies the version of the |CL| bundles to use
       * `--url` specifies the URL of the bundles repository
       * `--statedir` specifies the state directory where downloaded bundles and any state information are stored
       * `--no-boot-update` tells `swupd` to skip updating boot files since it's not needed for a container

-   For more information on the `swupd` flags, enter “`swupd verify -h`”.
+   For more information on the `swupd` flags, enter the `swupd verify -h` command.

    Example output: